Toluna-IP/tolunaintegratedpaneldocs/notifications/quotastatus.md

 A new feature for the ES Integration, Toluna will deliver these notifications when one of its Quotas is not longer available for sompling or any of its perviously on-hold Quotas become available for sampling.
 >A Partner must consume this event so that its sampling efforts can be discontinued when no longer viable.

+When a Quota is no longer available or a previously on-hold Quota becomes available/live, Toluna will broadcast this information to its Partners.

 #### Notification from Toluna to Partner API

 Toluna will deliver this via HTTP POST when one of its Quotas is no longer available for sampling or any of its previously on-hold Quota becomes available for sampling.
 It is the Partner’s responsibility to create an endpoint capable of consuming this information.
 Please note that subscribers will receive updates for all Quotas, not just those with which they are engaged.
 Partners should construct their endpoint in a manner in which non-relevant Quota updates are ignored.